-If you want to make the burner work on just a part of the modulation curve, modify parameters "546" and "545" according to the "Parameter modification procedure" at page 37.
+If you want to make the burner work on just a part of the modulation curve, modify the parameters "546" and "545" according to the Parameter modification procedure.

-Simultaneously press the keys "+" and "-" (ESC) twice, the display will show the position of the current load.
+Press the keys "+" and "-" (ESC) simultaneously twice, the display will show the current load position.